Hailing from Yealink’s T4S series, the T42S is one rock-solid 12-line IP phone. This phone embodies all that the company is about.

-Originally released in 2017, the T42S is the improved version of the older T42G.
-Just like how the entire T4S series updates on the preceding T4 series.
-The phones from both series look identical, but the T4S devices come with all kinds of enhancements.
+Originally released in 2017, the T42S is the improved version of the older T42G, just like how the entire T4S series updates on the preceding T4 series.
+The phones from both series look identical, but the T4S devices have all kinds of enhancements.

 Except for the better overall performance, the T4S series also comes with unified firmware.
-This is like having multiple smartphones, all running with the same Android OS.
+This is like having multiple smartphones running with the same Android OS.

 There are other improvements to the T4S series.
-However, these will also become evident in the process of reviewing the T42S specifically.
+However, these will also become evident when reviewing the T42S specifically.

 The T42S exhibits pure business elegance.
 The matte surface, the metallic buttons, the heavy headset.
 All these small but nice touches.